turriedoardo/grade-prediction/README.md

 # Students Final Grade Predictions

-In this project, I've managed to predict the final grade of some portuguese students.
+In this project, I've managed to predict the final exam grade of some Portuguese language students.

 I considered many features for each of them, ranging from their family background to the time they spend hanging out with friends, passing through the weekly alcohol consumption.